voxpupuli/puppet-icinga2/README.md

   }
 ```

-* Use custom file ressources to transfer your own certificate and key
+* Use custom file resources to transfer your own certificate and key
 ``` puppet
   class { 'icinga2::feature::api':
     pki => 'none',